UNCG-DAISY/Instagrain/README.md

 Connect Pi HQ camera to raspberry pi

 Connect Button to GPIO26 and to GND
-Connect Flash to GPIO18, 5v (back of RTC), and GND
+Connect LED light to GPIO18, 5v (back of RTC), and GND
 Power Raspberry pi on

 ## set up GPS

 `sudo raspi-config`
 interfacing options -> Serial -> No -> Yes
 then reboot
-`pip3 install gps`

 config GPS to work with correct serial device
 `sudo nano /etc/default/gpsd`